motoko-ayanami/deceiver/README.md

 ## Features

 - **Automatically Detect Cache Rules**
-  Fetches a list of commonly cached files and paths to see if they exist and are cached (`robots.txt`, `favicon.ico`).
+  Fetches a list of commonly cached files and paths to see if they exist and are cached (`robots.txt`, `favicon.ico`, etc).

 - **Detects Normalization Discrepancies**
   Performs path normalization (`/../`) when a cached `file`/ `path` is detected.